brandt-fricker/recipeapps/README.md

 ## Instructions
 [ADD GIF HERE](link for gif)

 The first time using Recipe App you will need to make a user name, input your email, and create a password.
 Once all have been created and inputted, you will be directed to your page that has just been created.
 From here you can get some ideas from a random recipe, look up your recipes, add a new recipe, or logout.
 Now all the power is ready to be disposed at your leisure.
-Bon Appétit
+Bon Appétit!

 ## Technological Outline
-* Axiosn -
+* Axios -
 * CSS - styling for the app
 * Express -
 * Handlebars - create our HTML